 Chapter 4 - Visiting Hour

 Most days—unless there’s lockdown, early curfew, or quarantine—visiting hour is from 6:30 to 7:30 in the evening.
-Many girls visit their parents.
+Many girls visit their parents who live in one of the three or four story barracks buildings that used to house soldiers back when Terezín was still a fortress city.
 Since it’s summer, they may go for a walk or visit on the rooftop of one of the buildings.

 Lenka and I go to Gran and Grandfather’s.
 They live in Magdeburg, one of the nicer barracks.
 Most people live crammed together in rooms with many bunks, but Gran and Grandfather have their own room.
 It’s because the Jewish Council of Elders have offices there, and Grandfather has a special position running the Terezín Bank.
 It’s not a real bank though.
 The money he prints and manages is worthless outside the walls of Terezín, but the Nazis have let us open up shops—a grocery, a perfume shop, a clothing store.
 All used items, of course, apart from the food.
 Adults forced to work for the Nazis—in factories or construction outside Terezín or in the laundry or bakery inside—earn this fake money.
 Every few weeks they get a shopping pass to visit the shops for a bit of lace, a pot of marmalade, or a pair of shoes.